estuary/flow/README.md

 are synchronized around the same data sets, updating in milliseconds.
 With Flow, you:

--   📷 **Capture** data sources into _collections_: schematized continuous
-    datasets that are represented using regular files of JSON in your cloud storage bucket.
+-   📷 **Capture** data from your systems, services, and SaaS into _collections_: continuous datasets that are stored as regular files of your JSON data, right in your cloud storage bucket.
-    Collections are designed to directly plug into to your existing tools: Spark, Snowflake, BigQuery, and others, keeping your data portable, flexible, and... yours!
+    Collections plug into your existing tools:
+    Spark, Snowflake, BigQuery, and others, keeping your data portable, flexible, and... yours!

--   🌊 Declare transformations over collections and **materialize** them into your systems: databases, key/value stores, Webhooks, pub/sub, and more.

-    Views are repeatable:
-    they always reflect entire collections, not just ongoing updates.
+-   🎯 **Materialize** a collection as a view within another system, such as a database, key/value store, Webhook API, or pub/sub service.
-    Flow back-fills from history and then keeps your systems fresh using precise, low-latency updates driven by your writes.
+    Flow back-fills from the collection's history
+    and then keeps your system fresh using precise, low-latency updates.

+-   🌊 **Derive** new collections by transforming from other collections.
+    As with materializations, Flow back-fills an added derivation from the history of its source collections, and thereafter keeps it up to date.

     Transformations are uniquely powerful.
-    You can tackle the full gamut of stateful stream workflows, including joins and aggregations,
+    You can tackle the full gamut of stateful stream workflows, including aggregations and non-temporal joins,
-    without being subject to the windowing and scaling limitations that plague other systems.
+    and Flow is able to scale to match your data volume without downtime.

 ![Workflow Overview](https://github.com/estuary/flow/blob/master/images/estuaryOverview.png?raw=true)